 The film starts… with Japanese text that is not subtitled unless you have subtitles on for the entire film.
 Oh, thank you, this is a wonderful first impression.
 It’s actually just a dedication to the fans, and we move from there we repeat the post-credits scene of Red XIII and his children, 500 years in the future.
 This is not relevant to this film in any way.
 None whatsoever!
 Okay, well certainly this is a horrible first impression even if the last one doesn’t count?

 We jump back in time to two years after the events of FFVII and arrive in the frozen north, where we hear a voice that we can conclude from context to be Elena speaking to Tseng.
-Now, I’m not going to repeat any credits originally listed in Crisis Core, like Tseng, even if this was technically the first appearance for many actors in the role.
+Now, I’m not going to repeat any credits originally listed in Crisis Core, like Tseng, even if this was technically the first appearance for many actors in their FF roles.
 We’ve already gone over that ground.
 That said, Elena is new to us and she’s voiced by Bettina Bush, the original voice of Rainbow Brite.
 She’d also go on to appear in Ben 10 as Kai Green.

 Tseng and Elena have found something that’s “not a very pretty sight,” seemingly at Northern Crater, and Reno is called in to collect them via helicopter.
 Just then, the sound of gunshots over the radio!
 Elena is hit and the radio goes dead.
-The next thing we know, the helicopter is flying away, with sign of who’s on board, thanks to its tinted glass.
+The next thing we know, the helicopter is flying away, with no sign of who’s on board, thanks to its tinted glass.

 The following scene features a young girl’s voice, which turns out to be Marlene’s.
 Marlene attempts to summarize the events of FFVII in brief.
 It’s honestly not a very good summary, but the idea of summarizing the plot of FFVII in just a few seconds for a general audience was probably unachievable.
 Marlene is voiced by Grace Rolek, who would have been eight when the film was released.
 This was her first named role, but it’s a minor one.
 Rolek’s first major role would be in a series of Disney shorts entitled Lou and Lou: Safety Patrol, where she played one of the two Lous, but most fans will probably know her these days as the voice of Connie Maheswaran in Steven Universe.
 IMDb also gives her a miscellaneous credit for Dirge of Cerberus, but I’m not sure if I should trust them on that, considering they also credit her for two roles that took place before she was even born.

 During Marlene’s story, we’re showed the ruin of the Midgar plate after it was cut to pieces by Meteor, Holy and the Lifestream.
 After this, we cut to another city, which you could easily mistake for Midgar because this film, well… let’s just say that this film doesn’t care much about clarity.
 The short stories identify this city as a new city called Edge, because it was built by the survivors of Midgar at the “edge” of Midgar.
 Notably, Edge has no ruins in the Red XIII “500 years later” ending, even in the film’s version, but let’s just ignore that because that 500 years later segment has nothing to do with anything and I can’t emphasize that enough.
 In the middle of Edge, we see a monument dedicated to the event that people now call Meteorfall.
-The monument, naturally, resembles FFVII’s original logo, complete with a gap where the logo lacks shading.
+The monument, naturally, resembles FFVII’s original logo, complete with gaps where the logo lacks shading.
 Very clever.

 At the end of her speech, Marlene turns to the plot of the film, saying “It looks like the Planet was a lot madder than we thought.”
 Several children in the city are ill with what Marlene calls “Geostigma,” which people are apparently blaming on the Planet.
-There’s a good reason for this in the short story, wherein the populace gradually works out that people infected with Geostimga were those who came in contact with the Lifestream during the Lifestreams’ attack on Meteor (and a few instances of people coming in contact with the Lifestream after the fact), but this isn’t mentioned in the film.
+There’s a good reason for this in the short stories, wherein the populace gradually works out that people infected with Geostimga were those who came in contact with the Lifestream during the Lifestreams’ attack on Meteor (and a few instances of people coming in contact with the Lifestream after the fact), but this isn’t mentioned in the film.

 Geostigma appears as a strange black mark on the victim’s skin, though in the film, it’s often pretty damned hard to see!
 This was eventually corrected for the Complete cut, but what an awful job in the original!
 According to On the Way to a Smile, Geostigma was planned to be a black liquid that would seep from the skin, and from what I’ve seen of the Complete Edition, they got a little closer to the mark.
 The original film?
 Not so much.
 It looks like some kind of faint tattoo, or maybe just darker shading on their 3D model, and there are plenty of shots where I can’t make it out at all!
 I’m not surprised the original filmmakers gave up on rendering a liquid, since liquids are hard to render even today.
-In fact, they’re so hard to render that I’m surprised the idea of a “liquid” stayed in the script long enough to reach the authors of the short stories in the first place!
+In fact, they’re so hard to render that I’m surprised the idea of a “liquid” stayed in the script long enough to reach the short stories in the first place!

 We finally catch up to Marlene in the present, and see that she’s tending to a boy about her own age who has caught Geostigma.
 During this scene, we also learn that the boy is supposed to be Denzel from On the Way to a Smile.
 The film makes no attempt to introduce or contextualize him, even though some brief context would have really, really helped here.
 While I could explain how the short stories got him here and what his life is like today… why should I?
-This writeup is a critical endeavour attempting to capture my initial response to the film as best I can, and I watched the film before I read the short stories.
+This Journal is a critical endeavour attempting to capture my initial response to the film as best I can, and I watched the film before I read the short stories.
 As far as I’m concerned, the film deserves the flak for not doing its damned job correctly.
-Denzel is voiced by Benjamin Bryan, who has only really played bit parts and one-shots both before and since.
+Denzel is voiced by Benjamin Bryan, who has only really played bit parts and one-shots both before and since, poor guy.

 The film then goes out of its way to make a transition as though they were going to another part of town, sweeping through streets and the like, but we stop, we’re actually just downstairs from Marlene and Denzel, which is not a reassuring example of the creators’ cinematic ability!
 It seems that Marlene and Denzel are living with Tifa above a rebuilt 7th Heaven Bar, now located in Edge.
 You sure know how to ruin a pun, Tifa.
 Tifa is in the bar cleaning up, when she gets a phone call.
 She ignores it, saying “He’s not here anymore!” to the empty room, but finally gives in and goes upstairs to an office to answer.
 Fans may notice that Tifa is wearing a ribbon on her arm, which isn’t ever explained in the plot but is worn by every member of the former party, supposedly in remembrance of Aerith.
 Once again, you can only get this information from out-of-film sources, and in this case it’s not even mentioned in On the Way to a Smile!

 While in the office, we see a picture of Tifa, Cloud, Marlene and Denzel posing together, almost like a family, which would honestly be the correct descriptor from the short stories (Marlene’s relationship to Barret is an interesting bit of familial texture, since she essentially has three parents).
-Unfortunately, as the short story readers already know and film watchers have just-about guessed, Cloud’s not here anymore.
+Unfortunately, as the short story readers already know and film watchers have just-about guessed: Cloud’s not here anymore.

 Tifa answers the phone, saying “Strife Delivery Service?” and says that she recognizes the voice on the other end.
-At this point, we lurch away from the phone call to a hill overlooking Midgar: the place where Zack Fair died.
+At this point, we lurch away from the phone call to a hill overlooking Midgar – the place where Zack Fair died.
 A wolf is here, standing next to Cloud’s Buster Sword, which he appears to have left as a means of marking Zack’s grave.
 Angeal would be proud to know his sword has been abandoned and left to rust.

 We return to the Buster Sword all of a sudden, and three motorcycles pull up ridden by three grey-haired figures, the figure in the middle kicking down the Buster Sword.
 Now, in an earlier draft of this Journal, I tried withholding the names of these characters until they were properly introduced, but it got a little confusing.
 Instead, I’ll just introduce them from left to right in the attached screenshot: Yazoo, Kadaj, and Loz.
 I think “Yazoo” would have been my sign to take away Tetsuya Nomura’s pen send him to bed early, but whatever you say, Square Enix.
 Kadaj seems to be in charge, and they start talking about someone they call their “big brother.”